ericwm76/hotel/README.md

 ## Summary

-Le Roseau Hotel Management App is an application I developed during my second module at the Turing School of Software and Design.
-It is a hotel management tool that provides a clean, simple user interface for managing and displaying data related to customers, bookings, and room service.
+Le Roseau Hotel Management App is a hotel management tool I developed during my second module at the Turing School of Software and Design.
+It provides a clean, simple user interface for managing and displaying data related to customers, bookings, and room service.

 ## Screenshots